Huntingburg, Dubois County outline projects with INDOT funding announcement

 “This project is a perfect fit for federal funds and will provide us with enough resources to complete the project with a quality result,” he explained.

-The city also hopes to work with Indiana Department of Transportation (INDOT) to add turn lanes at the intersection with U.S. 231/Main Street for better traffic flow.
+The city also hopes to work with the Indiana Department of Transportation (INDOT) to add turn lanes at the intersection with U.S. 231/Main Street for better traffic flow.

 “One advantage we had in applying for this award was the fact that we had already completed all pre-engineering, soil testing, obtained easements, and utilized all of our utility departments to provide GIS data needed to further the project,” Mayor Elkins said.